Toruitas/drawing-tool/README.md

 The Canvas component can read the Redux state for tool and context, and behave appropriately when a user clicks on the canvas.
 All the mouseUp/mouseDown/mouseMove events are handled on the Canvas component.

+The most ridiculous part of the project so far?
+I spent an entire day trying to figure out how to copy a string from Redux state into Canvas local state, only to realize the bug was a missing assignment elsewhere, and there was never a problem copying the string in the first place.

 It was a struggle to comprehend how to draw multiple user-drawn shapes with WebGL.
 What it came down to is that the ENTIRE WebGL program has to be re-initialized and re-rendered every single time the state updates.
 This is very very fast, so it's really not a problem at all.
+React naturally re-renders every time the state is updated, making it easy to trigger a WebGL re-render.

 The math behind drawing a line and circle at a given (x,y) was non-intuitive.
 Drawing with triangles!
 Especially drawing a LINE was far, far more complicated than expected.
 The WebGL API's lineWidth setting doesn't function cross-platform, so I had to turn line-drawing into a fancy rectangle-drawing tool.
 Trigonometry, amazing stuff!
 This was before getting into the pencil tool.